-He previously held the position of Junior Financial Analyst at EBIT Group.
+Prior to joining our team, Mr. Kapanadze held the position of Junior Financial Analyst at EBIT Group.
 Furthermore, he has completed internships at the National Bank of Georgia in its Department of Macroeconomics and Statistics and its Department of Financial Stability.

 Ms. Melitta Tagauri is a Project Assistant at PMC Research, primarily responsible for providing assistance in monitoring and reporting on the progress of projects, ensuring that projects are planned, implemented and released in a manner consistent with agreed standards, making certain that risks are managed properly, and coordinating post-project monitoring with the client.

 Prior to joining our team, Ms. Tagauri successfully completed internships at the Municipal Development Fund (MDF) of Georgia, preparing and reviewing its Environmental Management Plan (EMP) and assisting in organizing public consultation meetings, and at Liberty Bank in its Enterprise Risk Management Department.